Algebraic Ending Laminations and Quasiconvexity: Closed Surfaces

 \subsection{Arationality}

-Establishing arationality of $\lct$ for surface laminations arising out of a thick hyperbolic ray or an exact sequence of hyperbolic groups really involves identifyng the algebraic Cannon-Thurston lamination $\lct$ with (the original) geodesic laminations introduced by Thurston \cite{thurstonnotes}.
+Establishing arationality of $\lct$ for surface laminations arising out of a thick hyperbolic ray or an exact sequence of hyperbolic groups really involves identifying the algebraic Cannon-Thurston lamination $\lct$ with (the original) geodesic laminations introduced by Thurston \cite{thurstonnotes}.
 To distinguish them from algebraic laminations, we shall refer to geodesic laminations on surfaces as surface laminations.
+The results of this subsection (though not the next subsection) hold equally for $S$ compact or finite volume non-compact.

 A surface lamination $\LL \subset S$ is {\bf arational} if it has no closed leaves.

-The results of this subsection hold equally for $S$ compact or finite volume non-compact.
+It is called {\bf filling} if it intersects every essential non-peripheral closed curve on the surface and {\bf minimal} if it equals the closure of any of its leaves.
+Note that for an arational minimal lamination, the complement consists of ideal polygons.
+Adjoining some (non-intersecting) diagonals, we can still obtain an arational lamination, which is however no longer minimal.
+However, from an arational lamination we can obtain a unique arational minimal lamination by throwing away such diagonal leaves.
+Being filling is equivalent to saying that all complementary components of $\LL$ are either topological disks or once punctured disks.
+Note that every filling lamination is automatically arational.
 We say that a bi-infinite geodesic $l$ in $\til S$ is {\bf carried by a subgroup $K \subset H(=\pi_1(S))$} if both end-points of $l$ lie in the limit set $\Lambda_K \subset \partial {\til S}$.
 A surface lamination $\LL \subset S$ is {\bf strongly arational} if no leaf of $\LL$ or a diagonal in a complementary ideal polygon is carried by a finitely generated infinite index subgroup $K$ of $H$.
+The next Lemma holds for both compact and non-compact hyperbolic surfaces of finite volume. \begin{lemma} Any minimal arational geodesic lamination $\LL_0$ on a finite volume complete hyperbolic surface $S$ is strongly arational. \end{lemma}